michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0032.md

 - adj: of or relating to a coast
 - adj: located on or near or bordering on a coast
 ### Family
-coast: coastal, coasted, coaster, coasting, coasts+;coaster: coasters
+- coast: coastal, coasted, coaster, coasting, coasts+
+- coaster: coasters
 ### Examples
 - Months later, this coastal Georgia city hopes to see wood from the majestic oak preserved as works of art.
 - There are stunning vistas of rugged, bucolic coastal inlets.